raygj/consul-content/docker/readme.md

 Next Steps:

-- configure a more in-depth Consul health check for Node and MySQL services
+- configure a more in-depth Consul health check for Node and MySQL services, see [Appendix]()
-- deploy another Docker VM to host a few more instances of the Node container and a Consul Agent sidecar
+- deploy another Docker VM to host a few more instances of the Node container and a Consul Agent sidecar, see [Consul Docker Walk Stage]()
-- register all instances with Consul datacenter
 	- deploy a Nginx service to front-end the Node microservices with a dynamic configuration driven by Consul Template
 	- fail instances or whole VMs to demo dynamic configuration of Nginx to keep the service healthy and available
+- use Consul Connect to secure communication between Node and MySQL containers see [Consul Docker Run Stage]()
+	- deploy across two or more VMs
+	- add Service Gateway to the mix to support traffic on-prem and in a cloud provider

 # Appendix: Consul Agent Health Checks